liam-brha/weather/readme.md

+# Poorly exectuted school project, not much to see here

 https://weather.textedit.dev/

-# A refection and justifcation on the project
+# A refection on the project

 My inital goal was to create a website at weather.textedit.dev that would report to you the current temperature, chance of rain and have a pretty background.
 Obviously this doesn't satisfy the goal of the unit - data analysis.
 In response, an extra feature was planned; a weather prediction and actual temperature logger to determine accuracy of forecasting services.